tttthomasssss/DiscoUtils/README.md

 The input file can also be gzipped or stored in an HDF file.
-The file type iss determined automatically (the method is helpfully called `from_tsv` for historical reasons)
+The file type is determined automatically (the method is helpfully called `from_tsv` for historical reasons).
+High-dimensional vectors, such as the ones shown above, are best stored in gzipped sparse format.
+Low-dimensional dense vectors, such as those produced by `word2vec` or by applying SVD to the sparse vectors above are best stored in HDF format.

 ## Writing word vectors